labib-bm/Bank-Management-System/README.md

 Balance Inquiry: Users can check the balance of their accounts.
 Cash In: Users can deposit funds into their accounts.
 Balance Transfer: Users can transfer funds between different accounts.
-Account Information Update: Users can update their account holder name and address.
+Account Information Update: Users can update their account holder's name and address.
 Employee Management: The system allows for adding employees to the bank.

 **Getting Started**